 Entrance

 Proudly non-selective, so no entrance tests to stress about.
 Most girls join in nursery or reception; older girls come in for a taster day and are observed during lessons.
 Head personally feeds back to all parents.
-Waiting list in only one year gr
+Waiting list in only one year group

 Exit